 Initial Federal Firearms License Application Steps

-- Visit the ATF website and click on the necessary FFL form – ATF Form 7.
+- Visit the ATF website and select the necessary FFL form – ATF Form 7.

-- On the same website, click on the Part B Responsible Person Questionnaire and complete.
+- On the same website, select the Part B Responsible Person Questionnaire and complete.

 - All federal firearms license applications except those applying for the 03 FFL collector of curios and relics license, must submit a 2-inch by 2-inch photo of each responsible person who will be on the license and one FD-256 fingerprint card for each responsible person on the license.

 - Mail in the forms with the federal firearms licensing fee to the address noted on the form.